 Additionally, the IRS imposes several disclosure requirements for assets held outside the US.
 For example, you’re required to file the Foreign Bank Account Report if you have more than $10,000 in non-US bank accounts, and you must include a special disclosure form with your US tax return each year that you own a non-US company.
 There’s no reason to be discouraged by this disclosure or to drastically alter your life to avoid it—the IRS just wants some paperwork when certain events occur, and it’s easy enough to simply prepare the paperwork.

 State Tax Basics

 State tax is typically not a big worry for digital nomads.
-A state can only impose tax on those with a “domicile” in that state.
+A state can only impose tax on people who are “domiciled” in that state.
 A person who leaves a state and does not have a clear and definite intention to return is not domiciled in that state anymore—so, the state can no longer impose tax on such person.
 Also, income for state tax purposes typically starts with income for federal tax purposes.
 So, if you can eliminate all of your US tax by using the FEIE (as discussed above), then you’ve typically eliminated all potential state tax burden as well.